pcda17/pcda17.github.io/week-01.md

 > **Tip:** `cd` interprets `test_dir` as a relative file path in the above lines.
 Because a folder with that names is indeed present in the working directory, we can refer to it by its local name rather than its full pathname beginning with `/`.

-Let’s make a copy of our text file with `cp` and check the updated directory contents.
+Make a copy of our text file with `cp` and check the updated directory contents.

 ```
 cp test.txt test2.txt